vbotka/ansible-iocage/README.md

 ## Variables and parameters of the tests

-There are more sources of the tests' variables in this framework
+There are more sources of the tests' variables in this framework:

 * The hard-coded variables in the test files and group files.
 If you want to customize them, change the data in *vars/* and run the playbook